-- Notify the Fund Office. - If you are eligible, apply for a Disability Pension. - After 26 weeks, apply for Social Security disability benefits.
+- Notify the Fund Office. - You may be eligible to receive Weekly Disability Benefits (call 708.937.0327). - If you are eligible, apply for a Disability Pension. - After 26 weeks, apply for Social Security disability benefits.

 If You Plan on Working Out of the Area (before you leave the area):